 The Smith County Coronavirus Task Force is working hard to keep citizens informed and prevent the spread of the virus.
 Dr. Roger Duke and Smith County Mayor Jeff Mason have been providing frequent updates via Facebook Live to keep citizens informed.
 Follow Smith County, TN Mayor Jeff Mason so you don’t miss any updates!

-The CDC’s recommendation to practice social distancing and limit crowd sizes has prompted closures, cancellations, and changes throughout the county.
+The CDC’s recommendation to practice social distancing and limit crowd sizes, along with Governor Bill Lee’s Executive Order 17 and Executive Order 22, have prompted closures, cancellations, and changes throughout the county.

 Here at Smith County Insider, we’re doing our best to compile a list of all local changes, closures, and cancellations.
 If you know of something that should be added to our list, please let us know!